vinothk54901/llm_doc_chat/readme.md

 ## 🏗️ LLM Provider Abstraction

 To support multiple LLM providers seamlessly, the application uses the **Factory Pattern**.
 This design allows dynamic selection of the language model backend (e.g., OpenAI or Hugging Face) based on selection from Streamlit frontend.

+## To DO:
+Support multiple document types like excel,ppt,docx and support complex tables , images inside a document

 ## 🏁 Getting Started